 What is bone broth?

-Bone broth is just a fancy name for chicken stock or broth.
+Chicken bone broth is just a fancy name for chicken stock or broth.

-Similar to what you probably grew up eating, bone broth is made from leftover bones from a meal, or bones that are bought specifically for broth.
+Similar to what you probably grew up eating, chicken bone broth is made from leftover bones from a meal, or bones that are bought specifically for broth.

 There are all kinds of benefits to drinking broth – and I actually wrote a whole post about it- Bone Broth Benefits.